rishabkk13/Vigenere-cipher/README.md

 2) Spacing issue taken care of

 Improvements that im working on:
-1) Will implement it on all alphabets, numbers and special characters
+1) Will 'try' and implement it on all alphabets, numbers and special characters